-So what do I do?
-I’ve written print ads, social media campaigns, magazine articles, speeches, web ads, packaging copy, and letters from the CEO.
+What can I do for you?
+Anything with words—I’ve written print ads, social media campaigns, magazine articles, speeches, web ads, packaging copy, UX workflows, and letters from the CEO.
 I was once hired to write hip-hop lyrics for a political theater production premiering in Rwanda.
-All this said, over the last several years I’ve been specializing in a handful of disciplines.
+That said, over the last several years I’ve been specializing in a few disciplines.

-Brand voice—also called verbal style, and occasionally verbal design—is about how you say what you say.
-It’s concerned with everything your tone of voice implies about your company, and about its relationship to the reader.
+Brand voice—also called verbal style, verbal identity, and occasionally verbal design—is about how you say what you say.
+It’s concerned with everything your voice says about your company, and about its relationship to the reader.
 There’s much to think about here.
 Please see my article, The Shibolethic Function of Language.
 Brand writing takes place in three stages:

-- The strategy stage is about discovering the ideal brand voice.
-It involves an introspective dive into the company’s core identity and values, as well as research into its market segments and customers.
+- Discovery and strategy—finding your voice, and aligning it with your customers and your mission.
+It involves an introspective dive into your company’s core identity and values, as well as research into your market.

-- The documentation stage is about writing a verbal style guide.
-This will typically accompany the visual style guide, and serves a parallel purpose: to help everyone who writes or speaks on your behalf adopt you brand’s voice.
-The style guide needs to be clear and approachable to everyone, whether they’re a professional writer or an assistant kicking a project out the door; whether they’re under your roof or at an outside ad agency.
+- Documentation—writing your verbal identity guide.
+This will typically accompany the visual identity guide, and serves a parallel purpose: to help everyone who writes or speaks on your behalf adopt you brand’s voice.
+It needs to be clear and approachable to everyone, from senior writers to social media interns; whether they’re under your roof or at an outside ad agency.
 And in many cases, whether they’re writing in English or Spanish or Flemish or Mandarin.

-- The stewardship stage is everything that follows.
+- Stewardship—everything that follows.
 Dropping a style guide into a thousand in-boxes is only the first step.
 Your senior creatives need to be educated.
 They need fluency in your brand voice, not mere familiarity.
 They must be empowered to educate everyone else, to uphold your standards in perpetuity.

-Verbal style is trickier to teach and execute than visual style.
+Verbal identity is more challenging to teach and execute than visual identity.
 The rules are more ambiguous.
-While it’s straightforward to learn to learn your Pantone color palette, or to leave X amount of white space around the logo, tone of voice is less easily quantified.
+While it’s straightforward to learn your Pantone color palette, or to leave X amount of white space around a logo, tone of voice is less easily quantified.
 Copy editors can work from generic style manuals (AP, Chicago, etc.) to enforce punctuation and abbreviation conventions, but brand voice will be in the hands of writers.
 They’ll need education and guidance.

-A note on style guides and scale: branding agencies have formed a habit of writing megalithic, back-breaking style guides—documents literally hundreds of pages long, describing rules for every imaginable use case.
-Brand ideals are frequently described in endless paragraphs of flowery, abstract language; guidance is given for using the logos in obscure media, from laser shows to blimps.
-These documents seem designed less to inform than to intimidate.
+In praise of brevity: branding agencies have a habit of writing back-breaking style guides—documents literally hundreds of pages long, describing rules for every imaginable use case.
+These documents seem designed less to inform than to impress.
 Few creatives have time to search them for relevant information, much less read them cover to cover.
 I believe in creating concise, inviting style guides.
-The style guide should be a useful tool, one that ministers your company’s presence in the world—not be a dead monument to the millions you’ve paid a branding agency.
+They should be useful tools, not intimidating monuments to the millions you’ve paid a branding agency.

 Please take a look at some of my brand writing work.

 Back in Madmen days, ads did the heavy lifting.
 They established your presence, reinforced your brand, informed, sold.
-Today ads are typically short blurbs that strive for little more than an impression or a click.
-It’s the content—on your site, your app, your blog—that does everything else.
+Today ads are typically blurbs that strive for little more than an impression or a click.
+It’s the content—on your site, your app, your blog—doing everything else.

-Woe to the company that thinks content is all about keeping to your refresh schedule and packing every page with SEO terms.
-You must consider the Google bot, but you must serve customers and potential customers.
+Woe to the company that thinks content means sticking to your refresh schedule and packing every page with SEO terms.
+You must consider the Google bot—but you must serve your customers, and potential customers.
+They are human.
 They are not stupid.
-They know the difference between valuable information and click-baity fluff.
-If you’re not offering the good stuff, they’ll seek it from someone else.
+They know the difference between valuable information and SEO fluff.
+If you’re not offering the good stuff, they’ll get it from someone else.

 Please take a look at some of my content writing work.